oss-slu/MeltShiny/README.md

 2. Right-Click on the library folder, and click Properties

 3. Click Edit, and a new pop out with 2 scroll windows should open.
 In the top one, select Users, and in the bottom one, fill in the box under 'Allow' next to 'Write', and click Apply.
-Then click 'Ok' and you should be good to close all properties and re-run the Dependencies Installer.
+Click 'OK' and re-run the DependenciesInstaller

 ## Running MeltShiny